akaash897/TravelSathi-Travel-Companion-App/README.md

 ## Evaluation rubrics
 - [ ] Pick two or more architectural pattern, implement and compare them critically.

-- [ ] Compare the effect of containerisation and virtualisation by generating experimental results from the system implemented by you.
+- [x] Compare the effect of containerisation and virtualisation by generating experimental results from the system implemented by you. [more details here](benchmarks.md)

 - [ ] Implement any cloud computing related aspect and show the performance improvement over non-cloud setup by generating experimental results from the system implemented by you.